Kidney cancer

 - Angiogenesis inhibitors

 Angiogenesis inhibitors interfere with the growth of blood vessels.
 This means the cancer doesn't receive the oxygen it needs to survive.
 This treatment is usually given by injection into a vein.
-Examples include: bevacizumab (Avastin®), everolimus (Afinitor®) or temsirolimus (Torisel®) may be used.
+Examples include: bevacizumab (Avastin®), everolimus (Afinitor®) or temsirolimus (Torisel®).

 Read more about targeted therapies.